jarsba/irc_bot/README.md

 PyBot prints you C&C-server's servername and C&C-channel where you can join and start giving commands.

+You can give commands by starting the message with 'cmd' <command>

+Example: cmd whois jack

+PyBot supports only WHOIS-command at the moment

 ### Arguments:

 --masterserver , optional